TwistPHP/TwistPHP/docs/examples/routes/1-basics.md

-# Routing rules
+# Routing basics

-When registering controllers in your site's `index.php` file, you need two variables: the path to match and the controller to pass the request on to.
+When registering controllers in your project's `index.php` file, you need two variables: the path to match and the controller to pass the request on to.

 For this example, our controller looks like this: